-In-Fusion HD Cloning Kits are designed for fast, directional cloning of one or more fragments of DNA into any vector.
-The cornerstone of In-Fusion cloning technology is our proprietary In-Fusion Enzyme, which fuses DNA fragments (e.g., PCR-generated inserts and linearized vectors) efficiently and precisely by recognizing 15-bp overlaps at their ends.
+In-Fusion HD EcoDry Cloning Kits are designed for fast and convenient, directional cloning of one or more fragments of DNA into any vector.
+The cornerstone of In-Fusion Cloning technology is our proprietary In-Fusion Enzyme, which fuses DNA fragments (e.g. PCR-generated inserts and linearized vectors) efficiently and precisely by recognizing 15-bp overlaps at their ends.
 These 15-bp overlaps can be engineered by designing primers for amplification of the desired sequences.
-In-Fusion HD Kits offer increased cloning efficiency over previous generations of In-Fusion Kits, especially for long fragments, short oligonucleotides, and multiple fragments.
+In-Fusion HD EcoDry Kits offer increased cloning efficiency over previous generations of In-Fusion Kits, especially for longer fragments, short oligonucleotides, and multiple fragments.
+In-Fusion HD EcoDry Kits provide reaction components in a convenient lyophilized format that is stable at room temperature.
+All of the necessary cloning reaction materials, except the vector and the PCR insert, are supplied in the reaction tube, thereby simplifying reaction setup and reducing the variability between reactions.

-- Clone any insert, into any location, within any vector you choose - Efficiently clone a broad range of fragment sizes - Clone multiple DNA fragments simultaneously into any vector in a single reaction - · No restriction digestion, phosphatase treatment, or ligation required - Final constructs are seamless with no extra or unwanted base pairs
+- Clone any insert, into any location, within any vector you choose - Efficiently clone a broad range of fragment sizes - Clone multiple DNA fragments simultaneously into any vector in a single reaction - No restriction digestion, phosphatase treatment, or ligation required - · Final constructs are seamless with no extra or unwanted base pairs

-The table below is a general outline of the protocol used for the In-Fusion HD Cloning Kits.
+The table below is a general outline of the protocol used for the In-Fusion HD EcoDry Cloning Kits.
 This outline is further illustrated in Figure 1.
 Please refer to the specified pages for details on performing each step.

 Table 1.
-In-Fusion HD Protocol Outline
+In-Fusion HD EcoDry Protocol Outline

 Step Action Pages 1 Select a base vector and identify the insertion site.
 Linearize the vector by restriction enzyme digestion or inverse PCR and purify.
 6 2 Design PCR primers for your gene of interest with 15-bp extensions (5') that are complementary to the ends of the linearized vector.
-6-8 3 Amplify your gene of interest with CloneAmpTM DNA polymerase.
+6-8 3 Amplify your gene of interest with CloneAmp [TM] DNA polymerase.
 Verify on an agarose gel that your target DNA has been amplified and determine the integrity of the PCR product.
-8-9 4 Spin-column purify your PCR product OR treat it with Cloning Enhancer.
-5 Set up your In-Fusion cloning reaction: 2 μl 5X In-Fusion HD Enzyme Premix X μl Linearized vector X μl Insert X μl dH 2 0 to a total reaction volume of 10 μl.
+8-9 4 Spin-column purify your PCR product.
+5 Set up your In-Fusion cloning reaction by adding the following to one In-Fusion HD EcoDry pellet: X μI Linearized Vector X μI Insert X μI dH 2 0 to a total reaction volume of 10 μI.
 Mix well.
-Spin-Column Protocol I (p.
-9-11) OR Cloning Enhancer Protocol II (p.
-11) 6 Incubate the reaction for 15 min at 50°C, then place on ice.
-7 Transform competent cells with 2.5 μl of the reaction mixture from Step 6.
-12
+9-10 6 Incubate the reaction for 15 min at 37°C, followed by 15 min at 50°C, then place on ice.
+7 Transform competent cells with 2.5 μ l of the reaction mixture from Step 6.
+11

-\ If you obtain PCR product with non-specific background, isolate the target fragment by gel extraction first, then spin-column purify.
+If you obtain PCR product with non-specific background, isolate the target fragment by gel extraction first, then spin-column purify.

 Figure 1.
-In-Fusion HD protocol overview.
+In-Fusion HD EcoDry protocol overview.